-- 109. Application of the current licensing regime to African-style hair braiders has caused and will continue to cause substantial harm to Tameka. - 110.
-Tameka cannot legally braid for money unless she spends thousands of hours and dollars on training that teaches her what she does not need to know to continue her craft.
-Further, she must sit for an examination that will test her on information and skills that bear absolutely no relation to African-style hair braiding.
+- 84. Application of the current cosmetology regulatory regime to African-style hair braiders has caused and will continue to cause substantial harm to Tameka. - 85.
+Tameka cannot legally braid for money unless she spends thousands of hours and dollars on training that teaches her what she does not need to know to